mieubrisse/personal-writing/whats-ai-anyway-part-2/post.md

 And so began decades of research into language, to see if we could encode the precise concepts of language into a computer program that could fool the human.

-If you ever used any "AI" in the 90s, 2000s, or 2010s, you know how well that went.
+If you ever used "AI" in the 90s, 2000s, or 2010s, you know how well that went.
 It _kinda_ worked, but was pretty crappy.

 Artificial intelligence was a bit of meme: it was _definitely_ artificial, but intelligent it was not.

-And it makes sense why.
+And it makes sense.
 Language is vast enough to represent the infinity of reality, including reality that doesn't exist.

 Just imagine trying to write a program that can handle _whatever_ made-up bullshit I throw at it.